BrynneWright/CS-3310-Term-Project/README.md

 #### By Brynne Wright, Hunter Lane, and Arturo Perianez

 ## Part 1 - Algorithm Pseudocode
+Write an algorithm (pseudocode) to do the following conversions.
+The system should take in as input a number from one number system and convert it to another number system.
+The converted number should be displayed as output.
+The pseudocode you write should be in format that is easy to read and understand.
 1. Decimal to Binary
 2. Binary to Decimal
 3. Decimal to Hexadecimal